Updated January 11, 2020

 My go-to Facebook resource

-Do you have a go-to Facebook guru or resource?
-Recently, mine has become Rachel Miller.
-I bought her course, Grow Your Audience (formerly FB Page Strategies, a.k.a.
-Moolah Marketing) last year for two main reasons:
+My go-to Facebook resource is Rachel Miller.
+In 2018 I bought her course Grow Your Audience (formerly FB Page Strategies, a.k.a.
+Moolah Marketing) for three main reasons:

 - I was hearing a lot of buzz.
 I’ve spent the last 10+ years following blogging and social media.
 I’m particularly interested in how people make money online.
 I wanted to see if the buzz was warranted.